-Plant types and geomorphological location affect evapotranspiration
+Plant types and geomorphological location affect evapotranspiration.

-The research showed that evapotranspiration from mosses and open water was twice as high as that from lichens and bare ground, and that microtopographic variations in polygonal tundra explained most of this and other spatial variation in evapotranspiration.
+The research showed that evapotranspiration (ET) from mosses and open water was twice as high as that from lichens and bare ground, and that microtopographic variations in polygonal tundra explained most of this and other spatial variation in evapotranspiration.

 Lawrence Berkeley National Laboratory

 Oak Ridge National Laboratory

 The Next-Generation Ecosystem Experiments (NGEE)–Arctic project is supported by the Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.

 Raz-Yaseef, N., J. Young-Robertson, T. Rahn, V. Sloan, B. Newman, C. Wilson, S.D.
 Wullschleger, M.S.
 Torn.
 “Evapotranspiration across plant types and geomorphological units in polygonal Arctic tundra.”
 Journal of Hydrology 553, 816–825 (2017).
 [DOI:10.1016/j.jhydrol.2017.08.036].